top of page

 “Some customers were clicking ‘place order’ repeatedly because they weren’t sure it had worked.
 I usually had to call them to confirm they only wanted one order and often refund the other duplicates.”

-With this feedback I was able to RE-define and assess the more demanding problems at hand.
+With this feedback I was able to reassess the original brief

 Result